johnshearing/beemocracy/README.md

             * With Beemocracy, delegation is linked to the reasoning in the BReps appeal for delegation to their vote.
             * DReps are elected rulers.
             * BReps are scouts which collect and share information so that the community can make good collective decisions.
+      * After each election is over, the forum webpage for each governance proposal will show aggregated votes and delegations for the solicitations so as to provide an audit trail for every governance proposal election.
-      * We will need filtering tools in our blockchain explorers to help delegators make sense of the volume of solicitations.
+        * We will need filtering tools in our blockchain explorers to help forum operators organize the volume of solicitations.
         * [Voting Tools - RS](https://github.com/input-output-hk/voting-tools-rs) by IOG might be that tool.
-      * We will need an immutable website (perhaps on IPFS) that uses a forum format to contain the text and the hash for all governance proposals and all BRep solicitations for delegation, for or against the proposal.
-After the election is over, the webpage for each governance proposal will show aggregated votes and delegations for the solicitations so as to provide an audit trail for every governance proposal election.
         * Actual voting and aggregation will be done using zero knowledge proofs with Mithril on the Midnight sidechain.
           *  This is to:
           *  Protect the anonymity of the voters
           *  Provide each voter with mathematical proof that their vote was cast as desired.
           *  Provide the community with mathematical proof that the aggregated results are correct.
           *  Prevent information leakage of election results before voting is completed.
             * This suppresses a market for votes and delegation and prevents early results from affecting the votes.
+      * Staking To Pay For the Immuntalbe Website Which Hosts the Online Forum For Governance Proposals, Solicitations, Debate, Voting, And Delegation
+        * We will need an immutable website using the IPFS protocol which presents a forum to contain the text and the hash for all governance proposals and all BRep solicitations for delegation, for or against the proposal.
       * CC, BRep, and SPO votes to remain transparent by virtue of the solicitation process which forces all to explain their votes and leave a body of information so that future generations will understand why those decisions were made
       * **The Bee Democracy Structure Ensures That:**
         * Delegators have lots of good information to make their decisions